 The soil temperature is determined by how close the sun is, the amount of sunshine the area receives, and the depth of the sun warmth.

+If you plant early in the season, keep the tomatoes warm by using cloches.
 Canning jars can still keep plants warm on cool evenings.
 But, don’t let the plants get fried by the heat.
-Canning jars can only be used when the fruits are still young and green.
+These containers can only be used when the fruits are still young and green.